In 2022/23 135 workers were killed in work-related accidents in (RIDDOR) and most of these occurred in hazardous jobs in the following 5 industries:

 • How to control the risk

 Encourage staff to put tools away immediately after they have finished using them.
-THis heps keep walkways clear and obstacle-free.
+This helps keep walkways clear and obstacle-free.

 Clear oil spillages immediately and always keep floors clean and dry.
 Non-slip flooring and suitable footwear are essential to further reduce the risk of slips and trips.